butaixianran/DazToBlender/README.md

 # About Genesis 9
 You can import G9 with this addon without error.
 I added a quick fix for G9's shapekey.
 Custom shape doesn't work for now, need to wait for official DTB 2022's update.
 I won't waste my time on that just because Daz changes bone name again.

 Genesis 9's brow color is white, because in Daz, G9 use a white color image as brow's texture, then overwrite this color on material setting.
 If I do the same thing for you in Blender, I will have to add a node between color texture node and shader node.
-Once I do that, this texture can not be export when you exporting fbx from Blender.
+Once I do that, this texture can not be exported when you exporting fbx from Blender.

 The issue is, When exporting fbx, Blender will drop all textures, unless it is directly linked to shade node.
 I can not make people give up on fbx.
 So, you better prepare a brown brow texture map for G9.

 #### Version
-addon: 2.25.1
+addon: 2.26.0
 blender: >= 3.1